Enoch72/GeocodingLite/README.md

  http://localhost:8081/geocode?query=search-expression or test the same endpoint at our test server @ https://www.feroeg.com/geocode?query=search-expression

- A simple expression may be: 'IT Milano'
- We suggest to specify the iso2 nation code followed by the place name The nation code will filters the alias, presents in other country
+ A simple expression may be: 'US New York' or 'IT Milano' We suggest to specify the iso2 nation code followed by the place name The nation code will filters the alias, presents in other country